 Change can be very hard on someone with dementia.
 It can trigger stress, which can elevate symptoms and make for a very difficult transition.
 But, there are some things you or your caregivers can do to help mitigate additional pain with moving a dementia patient to another state or facility.
-Some quick tips for easing the transition include:
+Some quick tips for easing the transition into another memory care facility include:

 - Having a thorough but flexible plan

 - Sticking to their routine the day of the move, as much as possible